Online Master of Business Administration

 William D. Ford Federal Direct Loan Program

 Graduate students enrolled in a degree program on at least a half-time basis (6 credits) may be eligible to borrow through the William D. Ford Federal Direct Loan Program.
-Students must first complete a Free Application for Federal Student Aid (FAFSA) on the web site www.studentaid.gov Upon receiving confirmation of eligibility from the financial aid office, student borrowers will need to complete on-line Entrance Counseling and a Master Promissory Note (MPN) on the federal web site www.studentaid.gov.
+Students must first complete a Free Application for Federal Student Aid (FAFSA) on the web site www.studentaid.gov.
+Upon receiving confirmation of eligibility from the financial aid office, student borrowers will need to complete online Entrance Counseling and a Master Promissory Note (MPN) on the federal web site www.studentaid.gov.

 Federal Grad PLUS